Lombiq/Utility-Scripts/Readme.md

 - SourceControl: scripts related to source control.
 - VisualStudio: scripts related to Visual Studio and files it manages.

+Developing and installing modules:
+1. Make a ModuleName folder.
+2. Inside that folder make a ModuleName script with a ModuleName function (optionally you can use the "Cmdlet (advanced function") snippet).
+3. Run AddCurrentPathToPSModulePath.ps1 script inside the ModuleName folder's parent folder.
+It will add the current location to the PSModule path so after that you can use your module anywhere like any cmdlet.
+4. Ideally you should put your modules inside the repo's root folder, so anyone who pulls the repo just runs the AddCurrentPathToPSModulePath.ps1 once and then can use all modules.

 ## Notes on developing scripts